Where Asbestos Exposure Happened

 This is one reason people doing repair or restoration work in older properties may later begin questioning whether asbestos exposure happened on the job.

-Shipyards and naval service
+Shipyards and Naval Service

 Shipyards and naval environments are often discussed in connection with asbestos exposure because ships used large amounts of heat-resistant and insulation materials.
 Workers and service members may have encountered asbestos in engine rooms, pipes, boilers, gaskets, equipment rooms, and maintenance areas.